 Our fabulous Whole Food Plant Based Veggie Rice Casserole is hearty and satisfying, healthy and delicious, made from scratch with fluffy rice and fresh broccoli.
 Yum!

-- 1⁄4 cup unsweetened almond milk (or any plant-based milk)
+- 1⁄4 cup unsweetened plain plant milk

 - 2 cups water